MATRIX

 Previous pageReturn to chapter overviewNext page

-A Gekko matrix contains two-dimensional cells with numeric values.
-Matrix names always start with the symbol #, like the other collection types list and map.
-You can import/export matrices to/from Excel, but only if the cells of the matrix are numerical values.
-Matrices can be manipulated with the usual linear algebra operators and functions, like adding, multiplying, inverting, etc. See the list of matrix functions in the end of this section.
+A Gekko matrix contains two-dimensional 'cells' with numeric values.
+Matrix names always start with the symbol #, like the other collection types list and map, and a matrix definition could for instance be #= [1, 2; 3, 4]; for a 2 x 2 matrix.
+Matrices can be manipulated with the usual linear algebra operators and functions, like adding, multiplying, inverting, etc. See the list of matrix functions in the end of this help page.

 Syntax